 At Gleeson College, all Stage 1 students study the equivalent of seven full year subjects (or 14 semester subjects).
 This is 140 credits towards the South Australian Certificate of Education (SACE).
 Stage 1 students must study: Religion Studies for two semesters, Research Project for one semester, English (Literacy) for two semesters and a least one semester of Mathematics (Numeracy).
 In addition to these compulsory requirements, students choose their remaining eight semesters of work from any other subjects offered at Stage 1, or in some individual cases, Stage 2 (students who demonstrate excellence in their studies may be accelerated to the higher level of study).

 At Gleeson College, Stage 2 students study the equivalent of four full year subjects.
 Together with Religion Studies, this means a total of 90 credits towards their SACE.
 The Research Project worth 10 credits may be studied at Stage 2 level, if not previously completed in Stage 1.

 It is possible for a senior student in certain circumstances to select one subject offered at one of the other schools on the campus.
-This would be negotiated, for example, if a difficult combination of subjects did not meet the Gleeson line structure and it demonstrates one of the advantages of a shared campus.N.B.
-The subjects listed for Stage 1 and Stage 2 are offered to students - whether they proceed depends upon sufficient numbers choosing them.
+This would be negotiated, for example, if a difficult combination of subjects did not meet the Gleeson line structure and it demonstrates one of the advantages of a shared campus.